Banadir Stadium: History

 In August 2019, it was renamed after Abdirahman Omar Osman, known as "Engineer Yarisow", the former mayor of Mogadishu and governor of the Banaadir region, who died in an explosive attack in his office.

 Capacity and facilities

-The Banadir Stadium has been recently improved to a possible capacity of nearly 15,000 spectators.
+The Banadir Stadium has been recently improved to a possible capacity of 20,000 spectators.
 It features a tournament ground, as well as grounds for track and field and football.